How to stop repossession of your house

 To stop repossession, you will need to offer your lender proof that a sale is in progress.
 If you’re struggling to find a buyer on the open market, or you need a quick and guaranteed sale to satisfy your mortgage lender, you may wish to consider selling your property to a professional home buying company, like Quick Move Now.
 If you’d like to find out how much a direct home buyer would offer, simply complete our free, no obligation estimate form here.

-What happens if my house is repossessed?
+What happens when your house is repossessed UK?

 If the judge concludes that you are unable to pay the arrears, you will need to leave the property.